MiamiOH-CSE274/Interactive-Debugging/README.md

 Can you find the bug?
 If not, try stepping through the doubly-nested loop.
 You can put your mouse over ANY variable to see what its current value is, so you don’t have to use QuickWatch unless you want to look at something big (like a whole array, or a class structure).
 As you step through, you should be looking for anything that could lead to the same character being printed over and over, and only changing from line to line.

 * 9.a) What is the bug in the printing loop?

+On line 119, it says grid[i*sideLength + i], when it should add j instead.

 Step 10
 -------